Street Photography, Using Flash in a Snowstorm

 Snowstorms in New York City create rare visual conditions:

-Pedestrians slowing down, creating more time to think.
+Pedestrians slow down, creating more time for a photographer to think

-Flash cuts through the gray winter light and sculpts the snow in a way that restores depth and presence.
-My personal preference is to go to a park where people go to slow down and enjoy the storm.
+Flash cuts through the gray winter light and sculpts the snow in a way that preserves depth and presence.
+My personal preference is to go to a park where people go without any agenda to simply enjoy the storm.

 Popular NYC locations like Washington Square Park, Union Square, SoHo, and the Lower East Side become even more photogenic when snow meets flash.